David Lane (white supremacist): Early life

+White supremacy

-Lane rejected Christianity which he found boring.
-Inspired by Nazi religious beliefs, Lane later favored pagan beliefs as a more authentic ancestral "white" religion, as opposed to what he viewed as Jewish influenced Christianity.
-Travelling across the Midwestern United States with his adoptive family, Lane finally settled in Aurora, Colorado, where he attended Aurora Central High School.
-Originally aspiring to become a golf professional, Lane worked as a real estate broker until his license was revoked because he "wouldn't sell homes to coloreds in white neighborhoods".
+Lane claims that he rejected Christianity early in life, finding the faith boring.
+Lane later favored pagan beliefs as a more authentic ancestral "white" religion, as opposed to what he viewed as Jewish influenced Christianity.
 Lane claimed that he first became attracted to women of the "Caucasian race" after befriending a blonde-haired girl in first grade.
 Lane stated that while he reenacted battles with his foster brother as a child, he portrayed a Nazi stormtrooper while his brother portrayed an American soldier.
+It is uncertain how true some of these claims are.

 Lane was briefly a member of the John Birch Society before joining the Ku Klux Klan, becoming the organizer of the Denver unit of the Knights of the Ku Klux Klan in 1979.
-In late 1981, Lane became Colorado State Organizer of the Aryan Nations.
+Originally aspiring to become a golf professional, Lane worked as a real estate broker starting in 1973, but his license was revoked because he "wouldn't sell homes to coloreds in white neighborhoods".
+In 1979, his biological sister Jane tracked him down, and Lane regained contact with his biological family for the first time in several decades.
+He became close again with his brother; he died during Lane's trial, which Lane blamed on federal agents targeting him.
+His other sister did not share his views, but Jane had also become a white supremacist and was married to the leader of the Pennsylvania branch of Aryan Nations, Carl Franklin.
+This contact with Jane and her husband led to Lane making contact with Aryan Nations.
+In late 1981, Lane became Colorado State Organizer of Aryan Nations.
+He distributed his first pamphlet, "The Death of the White Race", in the Denver area, leading to publicity and attention from the Anti-Defamation League; he claimed that the Denver police attempted to assassinate him by helicopter after this.

 Lane met Robert Jay Mathews in July 1983 at the Aryan Nations world congress.
-On September 22, 1983, Lane was among the nine founding members to be sworn into The Order, a white supremacist group whose mission was to deliver "our people from the Jew and bring total victory to the Aryan race."
+On September 22, 1983, Lane was among the nine founding members to be sworn into The Order, a white supremacist group led by Mathews whose mission was to "deliver our people from the Jew and bring total victory to the Aryan race."
 The Order was accused of stealing over $4.1 million in armored car hijackings, killing three people (one of whom was Order member Walter E. West), detonating bombs, counterfeiting money, organizing militaristic training camps and carrying out numerous other crimes with the ultimate goal of overthrowing the "Zionist occupational government" they deemed in control of the United States and to "liberate the Pacific Northwest as a homeland for whites" in the process (see Northwest Territorial Imperative).